cosmos/cosmos-sdk/docs/spec/mint/01_concepts.md

 The minting mechanism was designed to:
  - allow for a market evaluation of the inflation rate
- - optimize between market liquidity and staked supply.
+ - optimize between market liquidity and staked supply

 In order to best determine the appropriate market rate for inflation rewards, a moving change rate is used.
 The moving change rate mechanism ensures that if